cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 ## CosmWasm - multi-chain smart contracts

-[CosmWasm](https://cosmwasm.com/) is a multi-chain platform on which to create robust dApps for Cosmos using smart contracts.
-It builds on Tendermint and the Cosmos SDK.
-Its key features are:
+[CosmWasm](https://cosmwasm.com/) is a multi-chain solution for smart contracts on Cosmos.
+That’s the Cosm part.
+It's a way of using WebAssembly in the Cosmos universe.
+That’s the Wasm part.

-* Mature tools for the development and testing of smart contracts
-* Close integration with the Cosmos SDK and ecosystem
-* A secure architecture to avoid attack vectors

-With CosmWasm, smart contracts can run on multiple chains with the help of the IBC protocol.
-It adds further flexibility for developers and makes smart contract development faster.
-CosmWasm is written as a module to be plugged into the Cosmos SDK, and leverages the speed of Wasm and the power of Rust.
+CosmWasm's design makes your code agnostic to the details of the underlying chains.
+It only requires that a Cosmos SDK application embeds the Wasm module.

+Soon, CosmWasm will enable systems and contracts that communicate across chains because it will work with IBC.

+CosmWasm will likely support many approaches to developing contracts.
+For now, Rust is the most popular, most evolved and most used, so CosmWasm is ideal for Rust developers looking for a blockchain platform with fast transaction finality.

 <HighlightBox type="docs">

-For a deeper dive, read the [CosmWasm documentation](https://docs.cosmwasm.com/docs/1.0/).
+For a deeper dive, read the [CosmWasm documentation](https://docs.cosmwasm.com/docs/1.0/) or compile and deploy a contract in the [guided exercise](../4-my-own-chain/cosmwasm.md).

 </HighlightBox>